SandeepTukkunor/pathfinder_ai_backend/README.md

-This repo contains simple implementation of JWT tokenization in Python Django
+This repo contains the Code for path_finder app backend